BallahPewee/Thesis-work/README.md

 # Thesis-work
-This is my Telecommunication Engineering Thesis Work
+This is my Telecommunication Engineering Thesis Work.
-I am a master student of Telecommunication Egineering
+I am a master student of Telecommunication Egineering.